Pairwise Comparisons without Stochastic Transitivity: Model, Theory and Applications: Computation

-We now introduce the spectral projected line search method, which uses the projection operator \( \PP_\tau(\cdot) \) to ensure that each iteration’s outcome remains within the feasible set defined by the nuclear norm constraint.
+We now introduce the spectral projected line search method.
+This approach combines gradient-based updates with projection onto the nuclear-norm ball, ensuring that each iterate remains within the feasible set defined by the nuclear norm constraint.
 The procedure is outlined in Algorithm \ref{alg: line search}.

-The method employs two types of line searches.
+At each iteration, after computing the gradient at the current iterate, the method employs two types of line searches.
 The first type performs a projection once and searches along a linear trajectory \( \mm(\alpha) \).
 This approach is computationally efficient since the primary computational cost lies in the projection operation.
 If the linear search fails to converge, the algorithm switches to a curvilinear trajectory \( \mm^{\text{curve}}(\alpha) \), which requires projecting at each step.
 The Spectral-step length $\gamma_{l-1}$ is decided using the method from \cite{barzilai1988two} in each iteration.